opendr-eu/opendr/docs/reference/edgespeechnets.md

 EdgeSpeechNetsLearner.save(self, path)
 ```

-This method saves the model to `path`.
-While not enforced, the convention is to save the model to .pt files.
+This method saves the model the directory provided by in provided `path`.

 Parameters:

 - **path**: *str*
-  Path to save the model.
+  Path to the directory where the model should be saved.
+Does not need to exist before the function call.

 #### `EdgeSpeechNetsLearner.load`